 This is also why squatting with a heel lift helps you get deeper – because it compensates for a lack of dorsiflexion.

 Now that you understand the importance of the range, let me show you how to improve it.

-First up it’s always a good idea to address structural limitations and mobilizing the joint is important for the ankles (to help you out with this, be sure to grab the free lower limb joint mobility routine at the end of this article).
+First up it’s always a good idea to address structural limitations and mobilizing the joint is important for the ankles (to help you out with this, be sure to grab the free lower limb joint mobility routine here).

-Once you’re sure your joints aren’t restricting you, it’s time to build your range of control and you can do so with this Level 1 Ankle Dorsiflexion End Range Expansion (ERE) sequence:
+Once you’re sure your joints aren’t restricting you, it’s time to build your range of control and you can do so with the technique below.

 Perform 1-2 sets of 2-3 cycles per side and do it 3 days/week and your range should start to increase after a couple weeks.

 UPDATE: Below you’ll find the Level 2 Ankle Dorsiflexion ERE Sequence.

 Ideally, you should do Level 1 for at least 3-4 weeks at 2-3 times/week, progressing the # of cycles you do.

 It’s best to do the most simple thing first before moving to advanced.